7 Foods With More Vitamin C Than Oranges (And With Less Sugar!)

 More About The Nutritional Powerhouse: Vitamin C

-Listed as a Foundation Supplement in the Save Our Bones Program, Vitamin C (ascorbic acid) is crucial for strong immunity, bone health, and much more.
+Listed as a Foundation Supplement in the Osteoporosis Reversal Program, Vitamin C (ascorbic acid) is crucial for strong immunity, bone health, and much more.
 Here are some of the essential functions it performs:

 - Fights oxidative stress

 - Is essential for collagen synthesis and integrity of connective tissue